-The School of Sustainable Journalism at Kennesaw State University is one of the 2015-16 winners of the Online News Association’s grant “Challenge Fund for Innovation in Journalism Education”.
+The Center for Sustainable Journalism at Kennesaw State University is one of the 2015-16 winners of the Online News Association’s grant “Challenge Fund for Innovation in Journalism Education”.

 Kennesaw State University is the third-largest university in Georgia, offering more than 100 undergraduate, graduate and doctoral degrees.
 A member of the University System of Georgia, Kennesaw State is a comprehensive university with more than 32,000 students from 130 countries.
 In January 2015, Kennesaw State and Southern Polytechnic State University consolidated to create one of the 50 largest public universities in the country.

 Marginalized Youth Voices Amplified on Virtual Worlds

 - Leonard Witt, Robert D. Fowler Distinguished Chair in Communication and journalism professor, Kennesaw State University, @leonardwitt